captainprice27/SocialBuzz/README.md

 ### Setup .env file

-(while deployment , no need to put NODE_ENV as environment variable)
+(while deployment , no need to put **NODE_ENV** as environment variable) (also add a .env file in the root directory , which is ignored here along with node_modules etc)

 ```js
 MONGO_URI=...